 Mr. Rhee has been a visiting lecturer at Duke Law School since 2016, where he teaches his proprietary valuation, financial literacy and joy/goodwill class.
 He has provided the keynote remarks at the signature conferences across several industries, and he has been invited to address the communities of the leading educational institutions and professional organizations (for profit and not-for-profit) across the globe, including McKinsey & Company, Salesforce, JP Morgan Chase, Goldman Sachs, Spelman College, Chief Executives for Corporate Purpose and CEO Action for Diversity and Inclusion.
-Mr. Rhee is a frequent speaker on multi-dimensional transformation, the intersection of business and society, and values-based investing and leadership.
+Mr. Rhee is a frequent speaker on multi-dimensional transformation, the intersection of business and society, Mindful Capitalism™, Kindness and Math™, and values-based investing and leadership.

 Mr. Rhee is a member of the board of the National Retail Federation, where he also chairs the Innovation Advisory Committee, and a member of JP Morgan’s Advancing Black Pathways Council.
 His story, along with the story of Ashley Stewart, has been chronicled in the world’s leading publications and media outlets, including the Good Business Issue of Bloomberg Businessweek, Harvard Business Review, Boston Globe, Washington Post, Wall Street Journal, CNN, Thrive Global, USA Today, Inc Magazine, ABC, Cheddar, Forbes, Women’s Wear Daily, Morgan Stanley’s Access and Opportunity Podcast with Carla Harris, and the Huffington Post.